nebulab/playbook/source/people-ops/benefits.html.md

 ---
 title: Benefits
-meta_description: >
-  Nebulab aims to be the best workplace for the best developers.
-Our benefits are meant to increase happiness and promote growth.
-Find out what we offer!
 ---

 All members of the team are entitled to the benefits listed in this document.
 If you have any doubts